 Complexity and administrative time are among the most important factors in determining whether small businesses offer health benefits.
 For some businesses, the time cost associated with group health plans is simply too much.

 A QSEHRA is simple by comparison.
-Businesses offering a QSEHRA through a software platform spend an average 30 minutes setting up their plan and five minutes administering it every month.
+Businesses offering a QSEHRA through a software platform spend an average of 30 minutes setting up their plan and five minutes administering it every month.

 A QSEHRA software solution also addresses complex concerns like creating plan documents, storing medical information, and sending out notice requirements to employees.